A rumor states that President Obama pays his dog trainer $102,000 a year in tax-payer money. Today we’ll take a look at this accusation.

 Dog Whisperer Cesar Millan and Dawn Sylvia-Stasiewicz had a sort of public disagreement about the quality of Bo’s training.

-A meme has begun to circulate which compares this $102,000 figure with that of Navy Seals.
+A meme circulated in 2013 which compared this $102,000 figure with that of Navy Seals.
 The meme includes the phrase “plus perks” which appears to be an addition to the original claim that a trainer was simply on retainer.

 Did the Dog and Handler Fly Alone?